-Whilst the school or college establishes the facts of the case and starts the process of liaising with children's social care and the police:

-- The perpetrator will be removed from any classes they share with the victim. - We will consider how best to keep the victim and alleged perpetrator a reasonable distance apart on school or college premises and on transport to and from the school or college.
+- 32.14 Whilst the school or college establishes the facts of the case and starts the process of liaising with children's social care and the police: - The perpetrator will be removed from any classes they share with the victim. - We will consider how best to keep the victim and alleged perpetrator a reasonable distance apart on school or college premises and on transport to and from the school or college.
 These actions are in the best interests of both children and should not be perceived to be a judgment on the guilt of the alleged perpetrator.

-9 Options to manage the report
+Options to manage the report

+32.15 Manage internally
-- Manage internally (A RAMP (Risk Assessment Management Plan) may be considered) - I. In some cases of sexual harassment, for example, one-off incidents, we may decide that the children concerned are not in need of early help or statutory intervention and that it would be appropriate to handle the incident internally, perhaps through utilising the behaviour and bullying policies and by providing pastoral support.
-This

-- decision will be made based on the principle that sexual violence and sexual harassment is never acceptable and will not be tolerated.
-All decisions, and discussions around making these decisions will be recorded and stored by DSLs/DDSLs on CPOMS. - II.
+- In some cases of sexual harassment, for example, one-off incidents, we may decide that the children concerned are not in need of early help or statutory intervention and that it would be appropriate to handle the incident internally, perhaps through utilising the behaviour and bullying policies and by providing pastoral support.
+This decision will be made based on the principle that sexual violence and sexual harassment is never acceptable and will not be tolerated.
+All decisions, and discussions around making these decisions will be recorded and stored (by whom, where). - II.
 In line with (I) above, we may decide that the children involved do not require statutory interventions but may benefit from early help.
 Early help means providing support as soon as a problem emerges, at any point in a child's life.
 Providing early help is more effective in promoting the welfare of children than reacting later.
-Early help can be particularly useful to address non-violent harmful sexual behaviour and may prevent escalation of sexual violence. - Refer to MASH (A RAMP will be developed) - I. Where a child has been harmed, is at risk of harm, or is in immediate danger, we will make a referral to the MASH.
+Early help can be particularly useful to address non-violent harmful sexual behaviour and may prevent escalation of sexual violence.

+32.16 Refer to MASH

+I. Where a child has been harmed, is at risk of harm, or is in immediate danger, we will make a referral to the MASH.
 Where statutory assessments are appropriate, the DSL/DDSL will be working alongside, and cooperating with, the relevant lead social worker.
-Collaborative working will help ensure the best possible package of coordinated support is implemented for the victim and, where appropriate, the alleged perpetrator and any other children that require support. - Reporting to the Police - I. Any report to the police will generally be made through the MASH as above.
+Collaborative working will help ensure the best possible package of coordinated support is implemented for the victim and, where appropriate, the alleged perpetrator and any other children that require support.

+32.17 Reporting to the Police

+I. Any report to the police will generally be made through the MASH as above.

 The DSL/DDSL will follow local processes for referrals.
 Where a report of rape, assault by penetration or sexual assault is made, the starting point is this will be passed on to the police.
 Whilst the age of criminal responsibility is ten, if the alleged perpetrator is under ten, the starting principle of reporting to the police remains.
 The police will take a welfare, rather than a criminal justice, approach.
 Where a report has been made to the police, the school or college will consult the police and agree what information can be disclosed to staff and others, the alleged perpetrator and their parents or carers.
 They will also discuss the best way to protect the victim and their anonymity.
 Where there is a criminal investigation, we will work closely with the relevant agencies to support all children involved (especially potential witnesses).
-Where required, advice from the police will be sought to help us. - II.
-Whilst protecting children and/or taking any disciplinary measures against the alleged perpetrator, we will work closely with the police (and other agencies as required), to ensure any actions the school or college take do not jeopardise the police investigation. - The end of the criminal process - III.
-If a child is convicted or receives a caution for a sexual offence, the school /academy will update its risk assessment, ensure relevant protections are in place for all children.
-We will consider any suitable action following our behaviour policy.
-If the perpetrator remains in school/academy we will be very clear as to our expectations regarding the perpetrator now they have been convicted or cautioned.
-This could include expectations regarding their behaviour and any restrictions we think are reasonable and proportionate about the perpetrator's timetable.
-Any conviction (even with legal anonymity reporting restrictions) is potentially going to generate interest among other pupils or students in the school or college.
-We will ensure all children involved are protected, especially from any bullying or harassment (including online).
+Where required, advice from the police will be sought to help us.

+II.
+Whilst protecting children and/or taking any disciplinary measures against the alleged perpetrator, we will work closely with the police (and other agencies as required), to ensure any actions the school or college take do not jeopardise the police investigation.

+32.18 The end of the criminal process